tonywu7/dskyrimmods/README.md

 (technically not everyone, see [details](#dynamically-applying-magic-effects) below).

 The effect will expire in 1 real-life hour.
 To cancel it early, wait for at least 24 hours in game.

-_Note that this spell works on dead bodies, but not objects, and does not affect fall damage._

 **Base power:** Instead of applying the same force to every actors being hit, the script will scale the force in proportion to the victim's weight.
 This is so that large "objects" such as Giants and Dwarven Centurions will have approximately